 The Summit will serve as a springboard for local communities to begin developing a community child abuse prevention plan through the lens of a strengths-based protective factors approach.
 With nationally recognized speakers and a diverse array of workshops, Prevent Child Abuse North Carolina's Learning & Leadership Summit offers insight into the latest research, strategies for increasing protective factors, effective implementation, public awareness, and advocacy.

-Day 1, Keynote Speaker
+Day 1, Opening Plenary Speaker

 In addition to being a father, husband and pastor, the Rev. Armstrong is a civic leader, a grassroots community organizer, a child welfare/family strengthening advocate and author.